 Refillable Water Bottle

 Many cruise ships offer refillable water stations on board.
 It’s easier and cheaper than purchasing bottled water, with less waste.
-Bring your refillable bottle with you to fill it right away when you get on the ship.
+Bring your refillable bottle to fill it right away when you get on the ship.

 More Packing Tips Resources: Looking for more packing tips and recommendations?
 Here are all of our posts including packing lists, product recommendations, and ideas for specific trips.